-I know quite a few people who spend a lot of time tossing around book ideas.
-They plan to write it themselves, but for one reason or another they have trouble getting started.
+I know quite a few people who spend a lot of time tossing around book ideas, but for one reason or another they have trouble getting started.
 Does this sound familiar?

-Maybe you don’t have the time or the discipline.
-Perhaps you’re not a huge fan of research.
-Or maybe you just plain don’t enjoy writing.
+If you wish to write a book, but don’t have the time or the discipline to do so, it can be frustrating on many levels.
+Some people aren’t a huge fan of research while others just don’t enjoy writing.
 Whatever the stumbling block, it doesn’t have to keep you from finishing your book.
 A ghostwriter can help you take your idea from conception to fruition.

 Here is a handy checklist to help guide you through the steps of hiring a ghostwriter:

 Before you begin searching for a writer, it’s a good idea to determine your budget.
 What can you comfortably afford?
 Don’t go into debt when hiring a ghostwriter.

 Pricing for ghostwriting can span a broad range.
 You should know that you will get what you pay for.
 Some ghostwriters advertise extremely low rates, which can be appealing.
 However, if you’re interested in producing a high-quality book, written by an experienced author, you’ll need to pay them what a good writer is worth.